AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/software-mgmt/configure-edge-system.md

    - To export the entire configuration in one file, select **Export Configuration**.

-   The JSON file is downloaded to your browser.
+   The JSON file downloads to your browser.

 1. When you have finished, select **Save & Close**.